MohammedTech-01/The-Farmers/Plant disease detector/README.md

 ## Files Description

 1. **Plant disease detector Model.ipynb**: A Jupyter notebook that details the creation and training of a machine learning model for plant disease detection.
+The model is trained using a dataset available on Kaggle, which can be accessed [here](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).
 2. **Plant disease model final.pth**: The trained model file that can be loaded to predict plant diseases.
 3. **simulate plant disease detector drone.py**: A Python script that simulates a drone-based system for detecting plant diseases in real time.
 4. **simulate plant disease detector without drone.py**: A Python script for simulating plant disease detection without the use of a drone.